-We’ve all heard the old saying that the squeaky wheel is the one that gets greased.
+We’ve all heard the old saying that the squeaky wheel gets greased.
 This is never more true than with crazymakers.
 They are always squeaking because things are never right and we are never doing enough.
 Their needs are endless.

 Thus, crazymakers eat up an inordinately large portion of our time and energy to the point where we simply cannot take adequate care of ourselves and those we are truly responsibility for.
 Skepticism, as the evil twin, joins right in and says, “What’s the use of fighting it?
 She’s my mother so I have to do what she says, even though I’m an adult.
 She has to come first,” or, “He’s my brother-in-law so I have to keep peace in the family,” or, “I married her so, that’s just the way it is.”

 Enough with the excuses.
 It’s time we get off our fearful hinnies, make some tough decisions, change what isn’t working, and create a life worth living.
 We’ve wasted enough time and energy on those who don’t appreciate our help.
 It’s time we looked around and saw what’s been in our faces all along: those who truly deserve our time and attention.
 It’s like a person petting a stuffed animal while his dog looks up expectantly.
 We waste our lives on what we can’t change, and make no effort to change what we can.